Chan-Li/Pure-python-realizations-of-deep-learning-networks/README.md

 ## Commonly-used datasets
 In order to keep the relative consistence among all the network architectures, I introduce three commonly-used datasets: MNIST dataset, Fashion-MNIST dataset and CIFAR-10 dataset, which will be utilized in training the following networks.
 Typically, these datasets are used to implement classification tasks.

-MNIST dataset, four ingredents are included: 60000 pictures and corresponding labels in training set, 10000 pictures and corresponding labels in testing set.
+[MNIST](http://yann.lecun.com/exdb/mnist/) dataset, four ingredents are included: 60000 pictures and corresponding labels in training set, 10000 pictures and corresponding labels in testing set.
 The range of pixels is often scaled between (0,1).
-This dataset can be download from MNIST[http://yann.lecun.com/exdb/mnist/].
+Please first download this dataset, and then load this using [load_MNIST](https://github.com/Chan-Li/Pure-python-realizations-of-deep-learning-networks/blob/main/Datasets/load_MNIST).